How the Census Was Collected

 Schedule 2

 Since it contains no names, schedule 2 cannot be searched using our 1901 Census database.
-The PDF files listed below provides you a direct access to digitized images of Schedule 2, sorted by district, sub district and then division.
+The PDF files listed below provide direct access to digitized images of Schedule 2, sorted by district, sub district and then division.

 Indian Agencies